 GP's and other medical professionals are allowed to charge for evidence.
-However, many won't do this if they know you cannot afford it.

 If your doctor suggests that he or she will charge you, tell them that you only need a brief note from them, and that it could be handwritten if this is quicker.
 Reassure them that it will only take the time of an appointment.
-Show them pages 20-30 - so that they are sure of what you need from them.
+Show them page 20-30 - so that they are sure of what you need from them.